 Susan Edwards Colson began practicing yoga during law school in the 1970s.
 She learned-as beginners do-that yoga is about the relationship between body, mind and spirit.
 But it took a dedicated practice to teach her about its deep rewards, about how it creates comfort, space and release.
 Several years ago she carved time out from her Wills, Trusts and Estates practice for teacher training with Yogaworks.
 This intense period of yoga focus grounded her in practice once again and reminded her of the joy of group practice and teaching.
 She leads a (very dedicated) yoga group on Monday nights and facilitates a daily telesangha (a virtual meditation practice) based in Washington, DC.
 Susan is currently in the 500-hour training at Kripalu.

-Lisa Sloane, M.A., R.Y.T. began her yoga teaching journey in 2004 when she taught a few yoga classes when the teacher was unavailable.
+Lisa Sloane, MA, ERYT, began her yoga teaching journey in 2004 when she taught a few yoga classes when the teacher was unavailable.
 She fell in love with teaching and went on to train with Tao Porchon Lynch at the Westchester Yoga Institute in Hartsdale, New York.
-Sloane received her 200-hour certification in 2005 and has been teaching ever since.
-Her training draws from several styles of yoga including Iyengar, Vinyasa, Viniyoga, Meridian-based yoga and Yin Yoga.
+Lisa received her 200-hour certification in 2005 and has been teaching ever since.
+Her training draws from several styles of yoga, including Iyengar, Vinyasa, Viniyoga, and Yoga Tune Up Rolling with yoga therapy balls.
 Ever a student, she continues to amplify her yoga teacher training with workshops and ongoing study.
-Sloane is a Registered Yoga Teacher with the Yoga Alliance.
-An artist and graphic designer by profession, she contributes her graphic skills to the design and layout of the monthly YTA newsletter.
+Lisa recently completed the Yoga Flow Sequencing with Resistance Bands training with Trina Altman.
+Lisa is an artist and graphic designer by profession, and she contributes her graphic skills to the design and layout of the monthly YTA newsletter and website.